We love to hear from real people about their immigration journeys—and we know you do, too.

 Although we promised not to use real names, we are happy to share their answers with you.

-Please enjoy these excellent pieces of advice from real immigrants who now live in New York City:
+Please enjoy these excellent pieces of advice from real people who now live in New York City:

 Start English courses before arriving in the U.S.

 Almost every immigrant we interviewed recommended learning English as soon as possible—before you leave home.
 Do not wait until you arrive in the United States.
 It will make it harder for you to find housing, look for jobs, and connect with others.

 “I’d say make a timeline.
 [Organize] the things that you need to do: ‘By this time, I should probably have figured out a place to stay.’
 Or: ‘By this time, I should have done this—A, B, C.’ […] And then always know what you want to do six months ahead, and make sure that you’re planning for that right now.
 Because nothing happens at the last minute, and everyone has planned well ahead.
 So should you.”

 Start applying for jobs sooner and be proactive.

 One immigrant recommended looking for jobs before you leave home.
 You should start building your professional networks in advance, so that you can rely on them once you arrive in the U.S. If you start after you arrive, you might have to accept a “survival job” that is not compatible with the work you were doing back home, your educational background, or the salary you were hoping to earn in the United States.

 Start working hard early, so you will form good habits.

 “It’s more about having focus and being at your best in anything you do.
 Because you definitely use that. […] Whatever I am doing now will definitely help me in the next 5-10 years.
 So, that’s advice I can make to anyone who wants to come here.
 Because it’s a lot of hard work.
 [But] you’re not going to come here overnight and just be hardworking.
 You have to start it from wherever you are.”

 Learn about services and programs that can help you settle.